foxifyjs/benchmarks/README.md

 # TL;DR

-* [Foxify](https://github.com/foxifyjs/foxify) is, fast, easy to use & typescript ready web framework for Node.j
+* [Foxify](https://github.com/foxifyjs/foxify) is, fast, easy to use & typescript ready web framework for Node.js
 * This package shows how fast it is comparatively.

 # Installing